 Look for small, dark brown spots on the older, lower leaves, typically 6-12mm across, with distinctive concentric rings resembling a bull's eye or target.
 These spots have a leathery texture and yellow halos around them.
 As the disease advances, spots merge, causing leaves to yellow, wither and drop.
 On stems, you may see similar dark lesions; on fruit, sunken brown patches often appear near the stem end.
 Distinguish it from other leaf spots by the target pattern—Septoria spots lack rings and start smaller without yellowing.

-Damage and symptoms
+Damage & symptoms

 Affected lower leaves turn yellow then brown, shrivelling and falling off, exposing fruit to sunscald.
 Defoliation weakens the plant, reducing photosynthesis and yield; stems may develop cankers, leading to wilting.
 On tomatoes and peppers, fruit develops dark, leathery spots, often at the calyx end, rendering them unmarketable.
 Severe infections can kill young plants or cut mature yields by half, especially in prolonged humid weather.
 Potato tubers rarely show symptoms but plants suffer blighted foliage.